hydrusbeta/hay_say_ui/Readme.md

 4. Arrange and rename your files to match the expected format:
 ![Screenshots showing the expected file structures for each architecture's models](documentation%20images/CustomModelFileOrganization.png)
 Additional restrictions:
-   * For all versions of so-vits-svc, only a single speaker name is allowed to appear in config.json (see the "spk" key, usually at the bottom of the file).
+   * Only a single speaker is supported per character folder.
+     * If your custom model is a so-vits-svc 5 model, you may only have a single .spk.npy file within the "singer" directory.
+     * If your custom model is a _multi-speaker_ so-vits-svc 4 model (i.e. the config.json file has multiple speakers listed under "spk" at the bottom of the file), then you must add a speaker.json file which specifies which speaker to use.
+The contents of the file should look like this:
+       ```json
+       {
+       "speaker": "<name of speaker>"
+       }
+       ```
+       where `<name of speaker>` should match one of the strings under "spk" in the config.json file.
 5. Next, copy the folder containing your custom model into the desired architecture folder using the "docker cp" command.
 For example, if you have a folder named "Rainbowshine_Custom" on your desktop containing a so-vits-svc 4.0 model, you can copy it by executing the following on Linux or MacOS: